 - A study in Gaza shows that mind-body skills groups reduced symptoms of PTSD and depression in Palestinian adults.
 Participants also reported overall improvements in quality of life.
 Improvement was maintained at 10 month follow-up for PTSD, depression, and anxiety symptoms, and some of the quality of life subscales.

 II.
 The Department of Defense (DOD) has awarded the Center a grant to study the effects of mind-body skills groups on veterans returning from Afghanistan and Iraq

 - The study will be performed at the Southeast Louisiana Veterans Healthcare System in collaboration with investigators there.
 We will be measuring the effect of mind-body skills groups on PTSD, anger, quality of sleep, depression, anxiety, health-related quality of life, and posttraumatic growth (positive psychological changes that can occur as a result of trauma exposure).

 III.
 Research on our new program in Haiti is just beginning

-- We are currently doing a study to determine whether participation a in mind-body skills training program for Haitian clinicians, educators, clerics and other community leaders will result in improvement in posttraumatic stress symptoms, mood, professional quality of life; spiritual well-being; and posttraumatic growth.
+- We are currently conducting a study to determine whether participation in a mind-body skills training program for Haitian clinicians, educators, clerics and other community leaders will result in improvement in posttraumatic stress symptoms, mood, professional quality of life; spiritual well-being; and posttraumatic growth.